factmaven/specify-image-dimensions/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Automatically specify image dimensions that are missing width and/or height attributes.
-Helps with website speed tools such as <a href="https://gtmetrix.com">GTmetrix</a>.
+Helps with website speed tools such as GTmetrix.

 == Description ==
 A simple and lightweight plugin that scans your website and automatically sets the appropriate image dimensions that are missing a `width` and/or `height` attributes in your `<img>` tags.